mobilecoinofficial/developer-portal/Content/Overview/0005_Network/0010_Byzantine Agreement.md

 ---
 title: Byzantine Agreement
 ---
-MobileCoin users must agree on the content of the blockchain for it to be useful as a record of accounts.
+MobileCoin nodes must agree on the content of the blockchain for it to be useful as a record of accounts.
 Bad actors will have a financial motive to misrepresent the ledger to enable fraud and counterfeiting.
 In distributed computing, the challenge of reaching agreement in a group that cannot exclude malicious agents from participating is called the Byzantine Agreement Problem.
 All cryptocurrency payment networks must include code that solves the Byzantine Agreement